2nd AI Meets Autonomy: Vision, Language, and Autonomous Systems Workshop

 Content

-Although integrating AI and autonomy systems has multiple advantages, it also involves issues and challenges.
-First, the language or visual foundation models are shown to be insufficient in understanding the actual physics, spatial relationships, and causal relationships, which are critical to most of the robotic tasks.
-Second, deploying those large models on robotic systems requires intense GPU resources, especially if the processing needs to be real-time.
-Further, existing work combining LLMs/VLMs and robotics solely uses LLMs/VLMs as a tool to translate human instructions into executable plans.
-In reality, humans can provide more than instructions - such as explanation of the scene and correction of execution errors, in richer contexts such as multi-turn dialogues.
-The speakers and organizers in this workshop are leading researchers from diverse backgrounds.
-The talks and discussions will not only give us a concrete picture of the current research landscape but also promote new insights and directions.
+There are a variety of ongoing efforts to improve the state-of-the-art in robot autonomy using recent advances in AI, particularly using large foundation models, including new developments in areas such as human-robot interaction, vision-language navigation, multi-task planning, and knowledge acquisition and reasoning.
+Although integrating AI and autonomous systems has multiple advantages, it also involves issues and challenges.
+First, large language or visual foundation models are shown to be insufficient in understanding the actual physics, spatial relationships, and causal relationships, lacking the physical grounding that’s critical to most robotic tasks.
+Second, deploying these large models on robotic systems requires intense GPU resources, especially if the processing needs to be real-time.
+Further, existing work combining LLMs/VLMs and robotics focuses on using LLMs/VLMs as a tool to translate human instructions into executable plans.
+In reality, humans can provide more than instructions—such as explanation of the scene and correction of execution errors, and in richer contexts such as multi-turn dialogues.
+The workshop will focus on the current research work being done to tackle such challenges in the field of robotics with a diverse line-up of speakers.
+The speakers will each share their recent work and experiences with integrating vision and language methods into various autonomous systems and their active research projects in this area from the perspective of both academia and industry.
+The speakers will cover a wide range of topics they have expertise in, such as generalist embodied agents, vision-language-navigation, world modeling, robotics foundation models, and situated dialogue agents.
+Their talks and subsequent discussions will not only give a concrete picture of the current and rapidly developing research landscape, but also promote new insights and directions for future work.
+Q&A sessions after each talk as well as a panel discussion at the end of the workshop will allow the audience to engage with speakers and discuss ideas.

-Topics of interest span a diverse range across the field of robotics and other disciplines and include but are not limited to the following:
+Topics of discussion and open questions include but are not limited to the following:

 Vision-Language-Action datasets and models

-Foundation models for navigation
+Foundation models for robotics

 Human-robot interaction for navigation